sourcefrog/cargo-mutants/README.md

 To mark functions so they are not mutated:

-1. Add a Cargo dependency on the [mutants](https://crates.io/crates/mutants) crate.
-(Note that this must be a regular `dependency` not a `dev-dependency`, because the annotation will be on non-test code.)
+1. Add a Cargo dependency on the [mutants](https://crates.io/crates/mutants) crate, version "0.0.3" or later.
+(This must be a regular `dependency` not a `dev-dependency`, because the annotation will be on non-test code.)

 2. Mark functions with `#[mutants::skip]`.

+See `testdata/tree/hang_avoided_by_attr/` for an example.

 The crate is tiny and the attribute has no effect on the compiled code.
 It only flags the function for cargo-mutants.